artsy/artsy.github.io/_posts/2015-08-19-Cocoa-Architecture:-Switchboard-Pattern.markdown

 * The sharedInstance is [set up](https://github.com/artsy/energy/blob/a35969d232d8309fd2aedaae35f2dbdf6d505004/Classes/Util/App/ARSwitchBoard.m#L20-L31) with some of the other singletons, from that point on it only acts on properties it owns.
 * It deals with setting up entire [view hierarchies](https://github.com/artsy/energy/blob/a35969d232d8309fd2aedaae35f2dbdf6d505004/Classes/Util/App/ARSwitchBoard.m#L229-L259).
 Not just pushing another view on to a `UINavigationController`.

+### Internal Routing

+We try to make all view controllers that could represent a URL have two initializers; one that accepts a full model object and another that works off an ID.
+This means that we can provide as much context as we can initially, but can generate everything at runtime if you've come from a push notification or from another app.

+We use an internal routing tool to do the heavy-lifting here, currently this is [JLRoutes](https://cocoapods.org/pods/JLRoutes) which we use to map URLs to blocks and dictionaries.

+### Difficulties

+With Eigen we're trying to map the whole data-set of Artsy into a single app, which likely an architecture post of it's own.
+However, one of the issues we're having that really strains this metaphor is ambiguity in the routing system.
+For us this crops up in two places:

+  1. The URL [routing structure](https://github.com/artsy/eigen/pull/534) you're mapping against can change.

+  1. When one route could have [many types](https://github.com/artsy/eigen/blob/2eb00a8050a69ab2e05ffeb11a2bbdcbadf9fb7e/Artsy/App/ARSwitchBoard.m#L156) of data.

+Handling route a change is something that we ended up building an [API for](https://github.com/artsy/echo/blob/master/app/api/v1/presenters/route_presenter.rb).
+It provides a JSON package of routes and names, and Eigen updates it's routing internally.

+Having one route represent multiple _potential_ view controllers is tricky.
+We didn't want to introduce asynchronicity to the ARSwitchboard, so we use [polymorphic view controllers](https://github.com/artsy/eigen/blob/2eb00a8050a69ab2e05ffeb11a2bbdcbadf9fb7e/Artsy/View_Controllers/Fair/ARProfileViewController.m#L55-L66).
+This is a technique where the view controller returned then looks deeper into what it is representing and using child view controllers, embeds the true view controller inside itself.

 ### Alternatives

-We didn't need an ARSwitchboard in Eidolon.
+We didn't need an `ARSwitchboard` in Eidolon.
 Which, so far always seems to be the exception in these architecture pattern posts.
-Instead we opted for Apple's [Dependency Injection tool](http://www.objc.io/issues/15-testing/dependency-injection/), Interface Builder + Storyboards.
+Instead we opted for Apple's [Dependency Injection tool](http://www.objc.io/issues/15-testing/dependency-injection/#which-di-framework-should-i-use), Interface Builder + Storyboards.
 Energy pre-dates Storyboards, and they didn't feel like a good fit for Eigen.

 We found storyboards to be a really good replacement to this pattern when you have an established series of steps in your application.
 With some well defined connections.